-How to use color palette and HSB scale in photoshop tutorial and tips for beginner artists and illustrator.
-Photoshop for drawing, painting Manga, Anime, comics, and concept art tutorial.
+How to use color palette in Photoshop.
+This video shows you three ways to choose color in Photoshop for digital artists.
+How to make your custom color palette Also learn to use HSB scale in photoshop for beginners.
+I hope you will find this tutorial useful.
 OK, I usually have my own palette whenever I work on a piece.
 But occasionally I will need to add some more color and hue to my new work.

 Here is my color palette: It’s not much, just a bunch of scribble paint of my favorite color range.
 As for finding value, digital make it easy or I can just use the basic gradation I have on there.